JeffIrwin/fortfuck/README.md

 # fortfuck
 *A brainfuck-to-assembly translator written in Fortran*

+Tests stopped passing on 2021-05-01.
+There seems to be some incompatible change in the toolchain, as the assembly output is the same as before and reverting does not help.

 This is a brainfuck compiler written in Fortran.
 To compile and use it:

 ## Download